 Soraya began practicing yoga when 19 in the Northern Territory.
 At 20, as a dental therapist working in Katherine, Soraya had a spiritual experience which changed her direction.
-She soon discovered the Mangrove Mountain Satyananada Yoga Ashram, and did her month long yoga teacher training in 1981.
-Soon after Soraya took Sannyasa and was given the spiritual name of Swami Devashakti Saraswati.
-Soraya continued to live in various Satyananda Ashrams, teaching, studying and living a yogic lifestyle for the next 8 years.
+She soon discovered the Satyananda Yoga Ashram, and did her month long yoga teacher training in 1981.
+Soraya took Sannyasa on the 1st of January 1982 and was given the spiritual name of Swami Devashakti Saraswati.
+Soraya continued to live and teach in various Ashrams for the next 8 years.

 Serving through her teaching, singing and allied trauma informed therapies Soraya believes in the intelligence of love in action.
 And this love begins in our own heart.
 Holistic healing includes clearing imprints of past trauma and completing our unfinished business, so we begin to love the life we are privileged to live.

 Together with her husband and musical partner composer/musician Terry Oldfield, Soraya runs Mangalam Meditation Retreat in the Sunshine Coast Hinterland, Queensland, Australia.
 Terry and Soraya also run an annual India Retreat or Pilgrimage.

 Soraya manages Mangalam Meditation Retreat outside Palmwoods on the Sunshine Coast.
 With weekly classes, ongoing courses and monthly music and kirtan gathering.

 Our philosophy is that of oneness, understanding the universe that is unfolding moment by moment.
 And NOW is when life occurs.
 The energy of love abides in the oneness that unifies all sentient beings.
 Shared in our Free online Global Satsang.

 Tragedy and Awakening